sclarkHOU/Capstone/README.md

 ** **
 ## Future Steps
 - Use Apriori and Association rule results to build a recommendation system.
-- With the right computational resources I would like to explore alternative ways to handle class imbalance and engineer more features.
+- Explore alternative ways to handle class imbalance and engineer more features.
 - Apply Deep Learning models to extract better insights from the data.

 ** **